ansys/scade-python-wrapper/doc/source/usage/display.rst

-    Rationale: Although the proxy considers a single instance of each graphical panel, the current design allows several instances of SCADE root operators: The mapping can't be applied.
+    Rationale: Although the proxy considers a single instance of each graphical panel, the current design allows several instances of SCADE root operators.
+The mapping cannot be applied.

 Usage
 -----